Skillet Zucchini Cornbread Recipe

 It’s pure magic. 🙂

-While I can eat butternut squash year round, I try to focus more on what’s seasonal.
-Being that it’s the middle of summer right now, that means my focus is on summer squash and zucchini.
+Being that it’s the middle of summer right now, my focus is on summer squash and zucchini.

 And you know what?
-This cornbread recipe is every bit as good as my butternut squash muffins.
+This cornbread recipe is every bit as good as my honey cornbread muffins.
 I love the green flecks throughout the bread, and I added some fresh corn, too, because I love the texture that corn kernels add to cornbread.

 The zucchini also added plenty of moisture, making this cornbread tender and fluffy.
 I know the photos show it with a pat of butter, which was the way I devoured my first wedge, but every piece since, I’ve eaten it warm with a drizzle of honey.